COVID-19 service update

 Who we are...

-This is a specialist / tier 3 NHS Child and Adolescent Mental Health service (CAMHS) for children with disabilities and emotional / behavioural and mental health concerns.
+This is a tier three or specialist NHS Child and Adolescent Mental Health Service (CAMHS).
+This services is specifically for children who have disabilities AND emotional or behaviour or mental health difficulties.

-Much of our work is with children and young people with significant learning disabilities and /or autism.
-We also accept referrals where there are other types of moderate to profound disability (e.g. physical disability)
+Most of the work we do is with children and young people with significant learning disabilities, autism and other types of moderate or profound disability such as a physical disability.

 - clinical psychologists